AttackOnJasper/University-notes/psych253/psych253.md

 		- Make meaning of an event gives sense of control

 ### Health and Stress
-- Selye's General Adaptation Syndrome
+- Selye's General Adaptation Syndrome: stress -> alarm
 - Primary Appraisal for a life changing event: is it a threat or challenge?
 - Daily hassle > life changing event
 	- Dorms and illness study: better dorm -> less medical visit